section-engineering-education/engineering-education/content/articles/backup-services-with-google-drive-api-in-android/index.md

 published: true
 url: /backup-services-with-google-drive-api-in-android/
 title: Backup Services with Google Drive API in Android
 description: This tutorial takes the reader through the process of saving and retrieving data from Google Drive using the Google Drive API in Android.
-Google drive is a cloud storage service that allows users to store, share, and access files from their Google account.
+Google Drive is a cloud-based service that allows users to save, share, and view files using their Google account.
 author: maurine-muthoki
 date: 2021-07-31T00:00:00-14:30
 topics: []